Miinjiin/Data_Mining/Exercise 4/ECO395M-exercise-4.md

     ## Proportion of Variance 0.2754 0.2267 0.1415 0.08823 0.06544 0.05521
     ## Cumulative Proportion  0.2754 0.5021 0.6436 0.73187 0.79732 0.85253

+Using score 1 and score 3, PCA does a good job of separating the reds and the whites.

 ![](ECO395M-exercise-4_files/figure-markdown_strict/1.2.2-1.png)

+We use the same scores and test their power to distinguish the quality of the wines.
+And we find that they again do a poor job of distinguishing the quality of wines.

 ![](ECO395M-exercise-4_files/figure-markdown_strict/1.2.3-1.png)

+\###Conclusion We conclude that PCA does a better job of distinguishing the reds from the whites.
+Part of it is because we do not have to pick two or more clusters when using PCA; PCA picks the principal components for us.
+However, both algorithms do not seem to be able to distinguish the quality of the wines.
+In my opinion, the quality of the wines do not depend on these chemicals.

 ## 2) Market segmentation